+Encouraged by business enquiries and positive feedback from customers, Niranjan is setting his goals high.
+“I want to reach out to the Karnataka government so that they can distribute it to school children for free, along with school supplies,” he says.
+Niranjan hopes that with the right support his initiative will ensure that everyone has clean water to drink.

 This Hyderabad boy designed electric shoes for women that will give molesters the shock of their lives

 By: FE Online | Updated: September 15, 2017 1:37 PM